First published on this website in December 2012 and last updated in November 2020

 One comment I had on these notes said, "I would like to see these principles applied to the layout of the worship space.
 There are theological issues as well as group dynamics."
 Which is an interesting point.

-These notes were updated in November 2018 with an extended synopsis.
+These notes were updated in November 2020 with minor amendments.